-The municipality of Varzo is located in a basin of the Val Divedro; the 53 groups of houses that compose it are spread over a series of morainic terraces; some of them are depopulated or in the process of depopulation, others are inhabited only during the months of transhumance.
+The municipality of Varzo is located in a basin of the Val Divedro, the 53 groups of houses that compose it are spread over a series of morainic terraces that give life to a series of hamlets, each with its own history and a healthy rivalry with the others. .

 The history of Varzo is linked, since the times of the Ligurians, the first inhabitants of the valley, to the geographical position.
 Varzo is in fact located on the road leading to the Simplon Pass and in an area where there were frequent border disputes between Switzerland and Italy.